sucraMMitchell/BookApp/README.md

 Select a word on the page to get the root word, multiple definitions, and media(photo or video) on how to use the word in sign language.
 Select a phrase, page, or chapter you would like to be read aloud.

-Technology Used: Java, React, JDBC, etc
+Tech Stack: Java, React, JDBC, JSoup, etc

+JDK 8 or newer

+React

+JSoup (core library) jar file

+JDBC